mongodb/docs-mongodb-shell/source/includes/fact-call-limitations.rst

 ..
 Top level title in calling page, won't render in right TOC

-The results of database calls cannot be passed inside the following
+The results of database queries cannot be passed inside the following
 contexts:

 - Class constructor functions